Massive New Bird Flu Outbreak Could Be 2022’s Deadly Pandemic

-Israel’s National Security Council has assumed control of a massive bird flu outbreak in the Galilee that scientists warn could become a “mass disaster” for humans.
+Israel’s National Security Council has assumed control of a massive bird flu outbreak in the Galilee, which scientists warn could become a “mass disaster” for humans.

-Over half a billion migrating birds pass through the area every year, heading for the warm African winters or the balmy summers in Europe, meaning this is a catastrophic location for a major bird flu outbreak right at the nexus of global avian travel.
+Over half a billion migrating birds pass through the area every year, heading for warm African winters or balmy European summers, making this a catastrophic location for a major bird flu outbreak—right at the nexus of global avian travel.

-The virus is extremely deadly if it infects people.
-The World Health Organization says more than half of the confirmed 863 human cases it has tracked since 2003 proved to be fatal.
+The virus can be deadly if it infects people.
+The World Health Organization says more than half of the confirmed 863 human cases it has tracked since 2003 proved fatal.
 Most strains or variants of avian flu, H5N1, are relatively difficult to transmit to people.

-Yossi Leshem, one of Israel’s most renowned ornithologists told The Daily Beast, however, that it it the ability of these viruses to mutate into new strains which is such a threat, as we have seen with the coronavirus.
+Yossi Leshem, one of Israel’s most renowned ornithologists, told The Daily Beast, however, that it is the ability of these viruses to mutate into new strains that poses such a threat, as we have seen with the coronavirus.

 So far, at least 5,400 wild cranes have died infected with the new H5N1 avian flu, which Israeli authorities fear could expand into a global emergency.

-Of the 30,000 Eurasian cranes passing this winter at the Hula reserve, 17 percent are dead, and scientists fear the worst for their surviving brethren, at least 10,000 of which appear to be ailing.
-The infection of the cranes is the same strain of avian flu which infested chicken coops throughout northern Israel, and led to the cull in recent days of nearly a million birds.
+Of the 30,000 Eurasian cranes passing this winter at the Hula Nature Reserve, 17 percent are dead, and scientists fear the worst for their surviving brethren, at least 10,000 of which appear to be ailing.
+The infection of the cranes is the same strain of avian flu which infected chicken coops throughout northern Israel, and led to the cull in recent days of nearly 1 million birds.

 Israelis will be without their beloved chicken schnitzel—and without eggs—until a supply chain of imported birds is established.